conijnio/pull-request-codecommit/README.md

 > Note, this project is still under development and is not functional yet!

+## Todo list

+- Check if the latest changes are pushed
+- Validate that the there is no PR open yet

 This tool makes it easy to create pull requests for [AWS CodeCommit](https://aws.amazon.com/codecommit/).
 It relies on the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard.
 It looks at the git commits between the current and the destination branch.
 Then it tries to create a pull request with this information as input.